Waste recycling and re-use

 2020 strategy targets:

-- UWE Bristol to be wholly integrated in a circular economy, which means that we aim to keep resources in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each service life: a positive alternative to a traditional linear economy of make, use, dispose.
+- UWE Bristol to embrace the circular economy - a sustainable alternative to a traditional linear economy (make, use, dispose) in which we keep resources in use for as long as possible, extract the maximum value from them while in use, then recover and regenerate products and materials at the end of each service life.

-- UWE Bristol to achieve an 95% recovery and recycling rate by 2020.
+- UWE Bristol to achieve a 95% recovery and recycling rate by 2020.

 Increasing re-use - circular economy in practice

-The following initiatives represent adoption of circular economy principals in management of the University's material resources:
+The following initiatives represent adoption of circular economy principles in management of the University's material resources:

 UWE Bristol furniture re-use scheme: whereby our unwanted furniture can be advertised and claimed by staff members for use at UWE Bristol, at home or by a charity.
-From 2013/14 to 2016/17, the scheme diverted 116.5 tonnes of waste from landfill disposal, saved the University £493,858 through internal re-use, made furniture donations to charity worth a notional £59,636 and avoided £9,953 waste disposal costs.
-For information about the scheme email the team at firstname.lastname@example.org.
+In 2017/18, the reallocation of furniture and equipment led to an estimated annual saving to UWE Bristol of £106,153.
+They also donated £29,930 worth of furniture to local charities.
+For further information email the team at firstname.lastname@example.org.

 Annual Big Give campaign: held from April until June at the end of the academic year in which unwanted items and food are collected from students in halls and private accommodation across the city.
-By the end of June 2017, 12,049 bags were collected (with more to come in the final count.)
-This equates to a notional figure of £168,686 income from sale of items collected by the British Heart Foundation and 96.4 tonnes saved from landfill.
+By the end of August 22,330 bags were collected, 180,000kg of items prevented from going to landfill and the equivalent of a notional figure of £320,000 income from sale of items collected by the British Heart Foundation.

 Our main material streams are recycled as follows:

-Paper and card - go to Bath as the first point of call, then on to various paper mills in the UK for turning back into paper products.
+Paper and card - go to Avonmouth as the first point of call, then on to Treforest where it is baled and sent for recycling at paper mills in the UK for turning back into paper products.

-Glass – bulked up in Bath and then shipped to Portugal for reprocessing into other glass products.
+Glass – bulked up in Avonmouth and then sent for reprocessing into other glass products.

-Food waste – used by GENeco to generate electricity for Bristol.
+Food waste – used by GENeco to generate electricity for Bristol’s street lights.

 What you can do

-- Support The Students' Union #saynotoplastics campaign - use a reusable water bottle and coffee cup.
+- Support The Students' Union #plasticdetox campaign - avoid single use plastics and use a reusable water bottle and coffee cup.

-- Buy a reusable bamboo cup at cost for £5 in our cafes and get 20p off hot drinks if you use it instead of a takeaway cup.
+- Buy a reusable bamboo cup at cost for £6 in our cafes and save the 20p levy that is charged for a single use takeaway cup.

 - De-clutter your office using the Office de-clutter guide for helpful tips.